AzmaanBaig/HTML-CSS-Projects/README.md

-# HTML & CSS Practice Projects
+# HTML & CSS Mini Projects

 This repository contains a collection of small **HTML and CSS projects** that I created during **college sessions**.
 These exercises were done to practice the basics of **web page structure, styling, and layout design**.